 Where to meet us:

-Our Highlights of Wales tours start and end at the Mercure London Kensington Hotel, which is a five minutes walk from Earls Court station.
+Our Highlights of Wales tours start and end at the Mercure London Kensington Hotel, which is a ten minute walk from Earls Court station.
 Your tour begins at 9.00am on the morning of departure, but please arrive at at least 15 minutes before.

-Pembrokshire Coast, St Davids City & Pemroke Castle
+Pembrokeshire Coast, St Davids City & Pembroke Castle

-Today we explore the south-westernmost corner of Wales and we’ll begin by departing Aberyswyth and travelling down the coast towards the tiny harbour town of New Quay.
-With it multi-coloured...
+Our adventure continues and today we’ll explore the south-westernmost corner of Wales.
+Departing Aberystwyth we’ll begin by travelling along the coast towards the tiny harbour town of New Quay.
+With...

 This tour ends at the Mercure Kensington Hotel at approximately 6.30pm.
 If traffic conditions allow it may be possible to do an additional stop on Bath Road, Heathrow, for those staying in the Heathrow Airport area.

-Includes: Full minibus transportation, services of professional Tour Leader, four-nights accommodation
+Includes: Full minibus transportation, services of professional Tour Leader, five-nights accommodation

 Extras: Meals (except breakfast), entry to attractions